andrewcooke/choochoo/docs/impulse.md

 #### Overview

 Imagine it's your job to model how an athlete gets better or worse over time.
+To measure *Fitness*.
 What do you do?

-You know they get better of they train.
+You know they get better if they train.
 And - within reason - the more they train the better they get.
 So a good first step would be to add up all the training.